CBSE Class 10 > Class 10 Notes > Science > Lakhmir Singh & Manjit Kaur Solutions: Life Processes - 4

 Vein

-(i) It is a thick walled blood vessel
+(i) It is a thick-walled blood vessel.

-It is a thin walled blood vessel
+(i) It is a thin-walled blood vessel.

-(iv) It does not contain any valve
+(iv) It does not contain valves.

-It does not contain any valves
+(iv) It does not contain valves.

 Question 42: